efueger/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/02_CMS_Architecture.md

-A lot can be achieved in SilverStripe by adding properties and form fields to your own page types (via [api:SilverStripe\CMS\Model\SiteTree::getCMSFields()]), as well as creating your own data management interfaces through [api:ModelAdmin].
+A lot can be achieved in SilverStripe by adding properties and form fields to your own page types (via [api:SilverStripe\CMS\Model\SiteTree::getCMSFields()]), as well as creating your own data management interfaces through [api:SilverStripe\Admin\ModelAdmin].
 But sometimes you'll want to go deeper and tailor the underlying interface to your needs as well.
 For example, to build a personalized CMS dashboard, or content "slots" where authors can drag their content into.
 At its core, SilverStripe is a web application